WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 I wrote a bot called "The Cheese Incident" with the following prompt
 >If there is no mention of cheese on a page say "No cheese here"
->If there is mention of cheese on a page say "Checkie found cheese" I then gave it a web page with the word "cheese" in it, and it said "No cheese here"
+>If there is mention of cheese on a page say "Checkie found cheese"

+I then gave it a web page with the word "cheese" in it, and it said "No cheese here"

 I experimented with different instructions.
 The home page to the website for my blog has all the article titles with all words capitalized.
-I opened that page, and changed the custom bot to prompt to "If there are any phrases on the page that do not use an initial capital followed by lower case, report them."
+I opened that page, and changed the custom bot to prompt to "_If there are any phrases on the page that do not use an initial capital followed by lower case, report them._"
-I tried " It reported only the web page title, none of the links inside the page.
-I tried changing the prompt to "Report all phrases on the page that capitalize every word in the phrase."
+It reported only the web page title, none of the links inside the page.
+I tried changing the prompt to "_Report all phrases on the page that capitalize every word in the phrase._"
 Still nothing.

-You're holding it wrong...
+You're doing it wrong...
 ---------------------------------------------
 I mentioned this to Jason.
 His response (Jason told me to be open about this stuff) was